Landcruiser87/compare_abstracts/README.md

 In your terminal, navigate to your root folder.

-If poetry is not installed, do so in order to continue This will install version 2.0.0.
-Adjust to your preference
+If poetry is not installed, do so in order to continue.

 On Windows
 ```terminal